 Welcome to Depot!

-Depot is a remote container build service that makes image builds up to 20x faster than building Docker images inside generic CI providers (with some projects showing even faster speedups).
-Docker image builds get sent to a fast builder instance with a persistent cache.
-The resulting image can then be downloaded locally or pushed to a registry.
-Adopting Depot is easy, as the Depot CLI
+Depot is a remote container build service that can build Docker images up to 20x faster than building Docker images inside generic CI providers (with some projects showing even faster speedups).

-depot build command accepts the same arguments as
+depot build command that accepts the same arguments as

-docker build commands to Depot builders, see our
+docker buildx build commands to Depot builders, see our Docker guide for more details.

 Best of all, Depot's build infrastructure requires zero configuration on your part; everything just works, including the build cache!
 You can think of Depot as a specialized CI service focusing on Docker containers.